yanliu1111/nextjs-ts-my-markdown-blog/posts/01flask-render.md

 ---
-title: "How to delopy a backend project in Render.com"
+title: "How to deploy a backend project in Render.com"
 subtitle: "Deploy a Flask project to Render, migrate database from SQLite to Postgres"
 date: "2023-04-06"
 ---